-Narm: This movie is so, SO much into Black and White Morality that the story/plot becomes this after few views.
-On one hand we have Maximus as an impossibly perfect Purity Stu/God-Mode Sue protagonist who oozes Mangst, on the other we have Commodus as an impossibly imcompetent and bratty Card-Carrying Villain.
+Narm: This movie is so slated in Black and White Morality that the story/plot becomes this after few views.
+On one hand we have Maximus as an impossibly perfect Purity Sue/God-Mode Sue protagonist who oozes Mangst, on the other we have Commodus as an impossibly incompetent and bratty Card-Carrying Villain.
 And then the script blatantly tries to manipulate the viewer's feelings towards Maximus via making him increasingly tragic and making Commodus even more evil if that's even possible.
 It's almost a bit insulting to our intelligence.

 Narm Charm: The first fight in the Colosseum - the reenactment of the Battle of Carthage - is intercut with shots of Commodus giggling and making silly faces.
 It's kind of hilarious.